Market Punishing Shale To Force Lower Production Growth

 Welcome to the punishing edition of Oil Markets Daily!

-S&P oil and gas producer ETF (XOP) hit another 52-week low today.
+The SPDR S&P Oil & Gas Exploration & Production ETF (XOP) hit another 52-week low today.
 Oil started selling off after news leaked that OPEC will not consider deeper production cuts in July.
 The floor fell out and WTI is trading at $42.50/bbl.

 The increasingly interesting take from our discussions with producers, servicing firms, and consultants in the industry is that shale producers are now being squeezed from both ends.
 Servicing prices have increased 30% this year, and much of the rest of the year drilling has been locked in.
 While costs have increased, the fall in oil (if sustained) will squeeze from the revenue side.
 The result is a leveraged effect on operating cash flow, which will force producers to spend even more out of cash flow now.

 In a recent report by BCA Research, BCA estimates that U.S. shale producers are outspending cash flow by $50-$60 billion this year and will outspend cash flow by another $50-$60 billion next year.
-This funding gap was originally supposed to be filled with equity issuance as the credit market (mainly banks) are still tight for producers.
+This funding gap was originally supposed to be filled with equity issuance as the credit market (mainly banks) is still tight for producers.
 With share prices at 52-week lows, the equity funding front is also now shut off.
 The only realistic conclusion to make here is that shale producers will have to cut back capex spending.

 Looking at the funding gap difference, if U.S. shale producers spent within cash flow for 2018 capex, shale oil production growth would be flat year over year.
-The assumption currently baked in by the sellside assuming 1 million b/d won't even be remotely close as producers are forced to cut back spending.
+The assumption currently baked in by the sell side is 1 million b/d won't even be remotely close as producers are forced to cut back spending.
 This, in our opinion, is what's currently happening in the energy market.
-The market mechanism is forcing producers to come to the realization that spending outside of cash flow will not be rewarded -- unlike previously, when the market rewarded aggressive capex spending.
+The market mechanism is forcing producers to come to the realization that spending outside of cash flow will not be rewarded - unlike previously, when the market rewarded aggressive capex spending.

 What does that mean for energy investors?